Medenor/reddigest/README.md

 ## Installation

-To set up and run Reddit Digest, follow these steps:
+To set up and run Reddigest, follow these steps:

 1.  **Clone the repository:**
     ```bash